 The questions I have for you in this episode are:

-Why join our flock?
-The adjustment to you not having your kiddos at home full-time isn’t always easy, but it sure can be a ton more fun with a flock of friends.
+Fly on over to our Empty Nest Flock Forum at youremptynestcoach.com/community to share your answers with the entire flock.
+The adjustment to not having your kiddos at home full-time isn’t always easy, but it sure can be a ton more fun with a flock of friends.
 As always, I provide content to make you think, my empty nest friend.
 My hope is that I am able to provide you with thoughts that impact your life in a positive way.

 I would love to read your feedback or review here in an upcoming episode.
-Either provide a review on Apple Podcast, or tag me on social media.
-If you have a question you would like me to answer on the podcast, you may submit it in my Empty Nest Flock or email me at firstname.lastname@example.org.
-Include your question and how you would like me to refer to you, meaning should I use your name, a pseudonym like future me in Fredericksburg, or anonymous.
-Thank you so much for listening, my friend.
+Either provide a review on Apple Podcast or tag me on social media.
+If you have a question you would like me to answer on the podcast, you may submit it in my Empty Nest Flock Forum or email me at podcast AT youremptynestcoach.com.
+Include your question and how you would like me to refer to you, meaning, should I use your name, a pseudonym, like empty heart in Erie, or anonymous.

 Thank you so much for listening, my friend, and remember, you are amazing!